civboot/cxt/README.md

 documentation.

-cxt is an ultra-simple markup language similar in spirit [BBCode], designed to be as easy as possible to parse while delivering any features necessary to the [Civboot] project.
+cxt is an ultra-simple markup language similar in spirit [BBCode], designed to be as easy as possible to parse (for computers _and_ humans) while delivering any features necessary to the [Civboot] project.

 cxt is designed to:
  * Make document writing easy.
- * Make document documents parsing easy.
+ * Make document document parsing easy.
  * Make reading of raw (text) documents easy.
  * Make consuming structured data from documents easy.